Read all about Benjamin Moore Paper White, plus see 25 real homes that use it!

 Benjamin Moore Paper White reads as a mid-tone gray in this room, thanks to the lack of light.
 It’s beautifully neutral, so it works well with both the white and wood-toned decor without showing any undertones.

 Lovely!
-Paper White works well in this bedroom.
+Paper White works well in this bedroom from Jenna Kate at Home.
 The bright natural light washes out the color a little, but its gray undertones keep this shade from looking too white or bright.
 Instead, it looks soft and inviting.

 Kid’s Bedroom Using Paper White Paint